gordian-eggo/arnoldc-v.2.j/readme.txt

 	(1) In main_method(), in Parser.cs: Wrong item getting written to expression list.
 [Fixed as of 0857H, 12-2-18] (2) Missing keys in dictionary due to deletion.
-[Fixed as pf 0857H, 12-2-18]
+[Fixed as pf 0857H, 12-2-18] (3) Strings like "3" are being read as integer literals.